-- 1. All regional communications stakeholders have a vested interested in the system's success, and they must put aside their personal animosity and fulfill their obligations to the citizens of Broward County to provide effective, efficient and safe radio and 911 communications. - 2.
-All those in public safety leadership positions must convey to their subordinates an expectation that the system will succeed and that everyone will put aside their differences and work collaboratively to achieve that result.

-- 3. The City of Hollywood and Broward County must immediately reconcile their differences and agree on a tower site on the east side of Hollywood so that the County can complete the installation of its law enforcement radio system. - 4.
-Sheriff Tony should address the operational concerns raised by his Regional Communications center employees and ensure that the Broward County 911 centers under his operational command are fully prepared, equipped and able to handle all emergency situations, including mass casualty events. - 5.
-County Administrator Bertha Henry and ORCAT Director Tracy Jackson should address the concerns raised by the Regional Communications Center employees about poor technology and response to problems with the technology.
-They must ensure that the employees of the Regional Communications Centers are provided with capable, reliable and efficient technology and that any problems with the technology are resolved promptly. - 6.
-The cities of Margate and Coconut Creek should abate their withdrawal from regional communications and work with Sheriff Tony as the new Broward County Sheriff and County Administrator Henry to meet their operational needs and expectations to avoid regressing back to a bifurcated emergency communications system, and spending millions of dollars in taxpayer money to join another system.
-If the problems are not resolved in a reasonable amount of time, the cities can always resurrect their withdrawal plans, but they should make another effort at success before doing so.
+- 1. All regional communications stakeholders have a vested interest in the system's success, and they must put aside their personal animosity and fulfill their obligations to the citizens of Broward County to provide effective, efficient and safe radio and 911 communications. - 2.
+All those in public safety leadership positions must convey to their subordinates an expectation that the Regional Communications system will succeed and that everyone will put aside their differences and work collaboratively to achieve that result. - 3.
+The City of Hollywood and Broward County must immediately reconcile their differences and agree on a tower site on the east side of Hollywood so that the County can complete the installation of its law enforcement radio system. - 4.
+BSO and the County should address the operational concerns raised by Regional Communications Center employees in the 2016 and 2019 surveys and ensure that the Broward County 911 centers are fully prepared, trained, equipped and able to handle all emergency situations, including mass casualty events. - 5.
+The county administrator and ORCAT director should address the concerns raised by the Regional Communications Center employees in the 2016 and 2019 surveys about poor technology and response to problems with the technology.
+They must ensure that the employees of the Regional Communications Center are provided with capable, reliable and efficient technology and that any problems with the technology are resolved promptly. - 6.
+The cities of Margate and Coconut Creek should consider abating their withdrawal from regional communications and work with the sheriff and county administrator to meet their operational needs and expectations to avoid regressing back to a bifurcated emergency communications system and spending millions of dollars in taxpayer money to join another system.
+If the problems are not resolved in a reasonable amount of time, the cities can then resurrect their withdrawal plans, but they should make another effort at success before doing so.
+THIS PAGE INTENTIONALLY LEFT BLANK

 The Commission's initial report identified deficiencies in the active assailant response policies and procedures for both the Broward County Sheriff's Office (BSO) and Broward County Public Schools (BCPS).
 Among the deficiencies identified for BSO were an ambiguous active shooter policy, inadequate active shooter training, and ineffective command and control.
 As for BCPS, they did not have a Code Red (lockdown) or hard corner (identification of the safest space in a classroom) policy; BCPS did not allow law enforcement direct access to school surveillance cameras; and MSDHS had not conducted a single active shooter drill in the year preceding the shooting.
 Each of these deficiencies manifested during and in response to the shooting and are highlighted in the Commission's initial report.
 The deficiencies had a negative effect on the school's and law enforcement's response to the shooting and some of these deficiencies resulted in unnecessary casualties.
-The following provides an update on changes in BSO and BCPS policies and procedures, based on deficiencies identified in initial report.